Data set creator(s): Diane McKnight

 Water is also filtered through combusted Whatman GF/F filters into combusted glass amber bottles to determine dissolved organic carbon concentration and origin (microbial or plants) of dissolved organic material (DOM).

-Additionally, water from Inlet, Outlet, 0m, 3m and 9m is filtered through Millipore GF/F filters to analyze for chemical composition (nutrients) of the lake water.
+Additionally, water from Inlet, Outlet, 0m, and two additional depths representing the metalimnion and hypolimnion is filtered through Millipore GF/F filters to analyze for chemical composition (nutrients) of the lake water.

 Samples are processed (filtered and preserved in Lugol's solution in case of phytoplankton) immediately after sample collection.

 Green Lake 5 was sampled in 2005 for the same parameters as Green Lake 4.